 The other way is to use very long exposures, such as 1 second or longer.
 The lone mangrove image above is an example of that, but also look at the image below.
 The waters of Lake Superior were very rough, so to get that negative space effect, I used a 30-sec exposure to smooth out the water.

 Fog.
 Fog is another natural element that can offer negative space and alter the feel of the scene dramatically, as with the image below shot in Iowa.
 Not only was the sky cloudless, the fog laying heavy over the farmland created additional negative space that adds an ethereal mood to the image.

 Texture or patterns.
-Negative space does not have to be one solid tone, rather it can be multi-toned or have a pattern, like with the blue toned sky in the long exposure Lake Superior image above.
-As another example, negative space in the image directly below is the reflection from the mangrove trees that adds texture to the scene.
-These work well when there is continuity so as not to take away from the emphasis of the main subject.
+Negative space does not have to be one solid tone, rather it can be multi-toned or have a pattern such as the image below of a little blue heron.
+Negative space in the image is the reflection from the mangrove trees that adds texture to the scene.
+These work well when there is continuity so as not to distract from the main subject.

 Out-of-focus (OOF) background.
 The main subject can also be isolated by making the background OOF or blurry.
 This can be seen with the black vulture and butterfly images above.
-OOF backgrounds are achieved using a shallow depth of field (see previous blog) and placing the focus on the main subject.
+OOF backgrounds are achieved using a shallow depth of field and placing the focus on the main subject.